solana-labs/solana/book/src/enclave.md

 At startup, the validator will call Signing service using JSON RPC to register itself.
 The RPC call will return the voting public key for the validator node.
-The validator will create a new "vote register" transaction including this public key in it, and submit it to the network.
+The validator will create a new "vote register" transaction including this public key in it, and submit it to the cluster.

 ### Collect votes for last period

-The validator will look up the votes submitted by all the nodes in the network for the last voting period.
+The validator will look up the votes submitted by all the nodes in the cluster for the last voting period.
 This information will be submitted to signing service with new vote signing request.